The Xometry app works best with JavaScript enabled!

 Acetal plastic is commonly used as an alternative to metals, thus it finds applications in mechanical gears, electrical components, automotive products, sports equipment, medical products, food equipment, hardware, construction tools, and much more.

-What Are the Properties of Acetal Plastic?
+Properties of Acetal Plastic

 Acetal plastic is coveted for its excellent dimensional stability and machining profile, rivaling even metals in its properties.
 Below is a table including some useful properties of acetal plastic (note this table is not exhaustive).